membrane/api-gateway/distribution/examples/ntlm/README.md

-### NTLM AUTHENTICATION EXAMPLE
+# NTLM Authentication for APIs

-In this example we are going to see how NTLM authentication is handled with Membrane Service Proxy.
+In this example we are going to see how NTLM authentication is handled with Membrane API Gateway.

-#### PREPARATIONS
+## Setup
 1. Setup IIS server on the Windows machine.
     1. Let the IIS server listen on port `8111`.
     2. Configure the IIS server to use NTLM authentication.